 All of our HR staff are remote.

 But the issue we have is that we have to log boxes on the truck and you can’t do that remotely.
 There is just no other way.
-We are taking a lot of precautions to keep things clean, to keep distance, not allowing too many customers into our locations at the same time, wearing protective equipment etc.”
+We are taking a lot of precautions to keep things clean, to keep distance, not allowing too many customers into our locations at the same time, wearing protective equipment, etc.”

 How has the crisis impacted your strategic goals for the next quarters?

 ”We knew that at some point there would be an economic slowdown, that is the economic cycle.
-I would never have predicted that this is how that would have happen.
+I would never have predicted that this is how that would have happened.
 But we have structured ourselves in a way that allows us some flexibility from an operating perspective.

 Our goals are really simple: We need to stay as a company strong financially so that we can employ our people.
 That’s it.
 If we don’t stay strong as a company then we can’t employ people.
 We’ll have to make changes and that is the last thing we want to do.